data4edu/data4edu.github.io/collaborate/index.md

 ---
-title: Contribute
+title: Collaborate
 layout: about
 ---

 # Collaborate with us!
 This website is a work in progress.
-We welcome contributions from the community.
+We welcome contributions from the larger education community to make it more useful for everyone.

 You can contribute by:
 1. Suggesting questions and resources that can be added to the website